 If you're looking for the perfect mix of going to a casino with the convenience of staying in and playing online games then live blackjack may be the perfect option for you.
 Blackjack is one of the most popular table games around and is full of thrill and excitement.
 If you're not sure how to play live blackjack then you have come to the right place.
 Below you will find a list of advantages to live blackjack as well as basic rules and tips.

 Live blackjack is the perfect combination of both land-based and online blackjack.
 The game has risen in popularity because you get that casino experience but from the comfort of your own home.
 There's also no distractions which is perfect when you're wanting to concentrate.

 The buzz of a live blackjack game is immense.
 You'll see a live dealer in real time shuffling and dealing with cards.
 You won't be missing out on the social aspect either as you can interact with other players.
 Live online blackjack is the closest thing you can possibly get to a land-based casino.
-Another great thing about live casino games is that there are always games going on so you can play whenever you feel like it.
+Another great thing about live casino games is that there are always free casino games going on so you can play whenever you feel like it.

 How to play live blackjack